Multiple units of India

 A multiple-unit train or simply multiple unit (MU) is a self-propelled train composed of one or more carriages joined together, which when coupled to another multiple unit can be controlled by a single driver, with multiple-unit train control.
-Although multiple units consist of several carriages, single self-propelled carriages such as railbuses and trams – are in fact multiple-units when two or more of them are working connected through multiple-unit train control.
+Although multiple units consist of several carriages, single self-propelled carriages, such as railbuses and trams – are in fact multiple-units when two or more of them are working connected through multiple-unit train control.

-In India, MUs are used for all suburban trains and metros and are increasingly used for short-medium-long distance trains also such as DEMUs, MEMUs and Vande Bharat Express.
+In India, MUs are used for all suburban trains and metros and are increasingly used for short-medium-long distance trains also such as DEMUs, SSEMUs, MEMUs and Vande Bharat Express.

 Design

 Most MUs are powered either by traction motors, receiving their power through a third rail or overhead wire (EMU), or by a diesel engine driving a generator producing electricity to drive traction motors (DMU).

 A MU has the same power and traction components as a locomotive, but instead of the components being concentrated in one car, they are spread throughout the cars that make up the unit.
-In many cases these cars can only propel themselves when they are part of the unit, so they are semi-permanently coupled.
+In many cases, these cars can only propel themselves when they are part of the unit, so they are semi-permanently coupled.
 For example, in a DMU one car might carry the prime mover and traction motors, and another the engine for head-end power generation; an EMU might have one car carry the pantograph and transformer, and another car carry the traction motors.
 MU cars can be a motor or trailer car, it is not necessary for every one to be motorized.